cuboulder-MSD/digColl_aliceMackieDiaries/README.md

 ### LanguageLink
 Language URI, from LOC language list.
 Field will repeat as appropriate.
 ### Relation
 Information that identifies other resources related to the one being described.
+In this case, the relation field is used to describe the source or location of the collection.

+That being : University of Colorado Boulder Libraries Rare and Distinctive Collections
 ### RelationLink
 Related item or resource link(s).
 Field will repeat as appropriate.
 ### Coverage